6 Virtual Selling Best Practices For Remote Teams

 1. Use Video to Connect, Build Relationships

-Remote selling lacks a lot of the context salespeople rely on to build rapport.
+Remote and virtual selling, given its inherent nature, lacks a lot of the context salespeople rely on to build rapport.
 Body language, facial expressions and even the overall tone of an office helps build context.
-For virtual selling, members of the sales team should use video conferencing tools to create a personal connection.
+For virtual selling, it is essential that members of the sales team should use video conferencing tools to create a personal connection with the prospective customer and to ensure the best virtual selling practices.
 Doing so helps to put a name to a face, provide immediate education and insight to prospects and can help ensure everyone is on the same page.

-Still, there are some best practices to keep in mind when using video in remote selling scenarios.
-Let’s take a look at a few now:
+Still, there are some best practices for selling virtually to keep in mind when using video in remote scenarios.
+Let’s take a look at some of the most effective examples below.

 2. Set your goals

 Not all virtual meetings are the same.
-Introductory and 1:1 calls, for example, are best suited to virtual conferencing tools like Microsoft Teams and Google Hangouts.
-Live and personalized demos, by contrast, are better served by tools like webinars.
+Introductory and 1:1 calls, for example, are best suited to virtual conferencing tools such as Microsoft Teams and Google Hangouts.
+Live and personalized demos, by contrast, are better served by tools such as webinars.

-Think about the goals you need to accomplish and suit your video usage accordingly.
-For example, if a rep is still in the discovery phase, then a casual video conversation can help illuminate needs and take the pressure off.
+Think about the goals you wish to accomplish and tailor your video usage accordingly.
+For example, if a rep is still in the discovery phase, then a casual video conversation can help illuminate any specific needs and alleviate any pressure.

-Conversely, tools like webinars are best suited for situations where there’s either a large group of people who need to attend – like a buying committee – and the presenter needs to control the pace of the presentation or when some attendees cannot attend a meeting and need to consume content on-demand.
+Conversely, tools like webinars are best suited for situations where there’s either a large group of people who need to attend – like a buying committee – and the presenter needs to actively moderate the pace of the presentation, or when some attendees are unable to attend a meeting and need to consume content on-demand.

 3. Know your tools

-There are a lot of video conferencing tools out there and most of them share the same basic feature virtual sellers will need.
+There are a wide range of video conferencing tools currently available on the market, and most of them share the same basic feature a virtual sales team will need to implement the best virtual selling practices.
 These features include screen sharing, live chat and window selection to name just three.

-The sales organization should pick one tool that suits its needs and stick to it.
-This can help organizations deliver a consistent experience on each call and cut down on technology creep throughout the organization.
+The virtual sales team should select a single tool that suits its needs and stick to it.
+This can help organizations deliver a consistent experience on each call and reduce technology convolution throughout the organization, providing for a streamlined virtual selling procedure.

-Regardless of the tool you choose, create the best practices or “how-to” guide to ensure the sales team knows how to use the tool and make the most out of its features during a call.
+Regardless of the tool you choose, create the best practices or “how-to” guide to ensure the virtual sales team knows just exactly how to use the tool and make the most out of its features during a call.

 4. Ensure a good connection

 Virtual selling and remote work has opened a lot of opportunities to drive more efficiency.
-One constraint, however, is bandwidth – and bandwidth is especially important for video calls.
+One constraint, however, is bandwidth, which is crucial for efficient video calls.
 These can range for different solutions – especially if you use a lot of features during a live presentation.

-Check your preferred video conferencing tool or tools for bandwidth requirements, write them down and circulate those minimums with your sales and IT teams.
+Check your preferred video conferencing tool or tools for bandwidth requirements, keep consistent records of them and circulate those minimums with your sales and IT teams.

-Once shared, develop a plan to improve bandwidth for remote employees – such as compensation for a more expensive, but faster, internet connection.
+Once shared, develop a plan to improve bandwidth for remote employees – such as compensation for a more expensive, but faster and more efficient, internet connection.

 5. Put an end to “can you hear me?”

 An often overlooked, but equally important, aspect of video conferencing is audio quality.
-Make sure your B2B sales team knows how to troubleshoot any audio issues they may encounter – such as a muted microphone – and encourage reps to invest in quality headsets for maximum clarity.
+Make sure your B2B sales team knows how to troubleshoot any audio issues they may encounter – such as a muted microphone – and encourage representatives to invest in quality headsets to ensure maximum clarity and a more professional video conferencing experience.

 6. Set up a room for video

-Often, virtual selling means remote selling.
+More often than not, virtual selling means remote selling.
 As we’ve discussed before, sales should take the time to prepare their workspace for being on video.
-That means ensuring a clean background, making use of good lighting and finding a quiet area where potential interruptions can be minimized.
+That means ensuring a clean background without clutter, making use of good lighting, quality audio and video, appropriate camera angles, and finding a quiet area where potential interruptions can be minimized or, ideally, completely eliminated.